Where can Students Find Help for Mental Health Issues?

 I spoke to Chelsea Ricchio, Communications Manager of Healthy Minds Canada, about how universities can improve mental health support across the country, and what Healthy Minds is doing already to help.

-“Aside from financial donations, it really helps when universities reach out to partner with us on events or invite us to speak at their schools,” she continued.
+“Aside from financial donations, it really helps when universities reach out to partner with us on events or invite us to speak at their schools,” said Chelsea.
 “Recently, we partnered with students at the University of Toronto on a panel discussion with great results!

 New Services Within Universities